StratusLab/stratuslab.github.com/_posts/2013-05-15-review-cloud-installation-tutorial.md

 As before, you can increase the verbosity level by adding the option `-v` or `-vv`.

 User Configuration
 ------------------

 At this point, you have both the Front End and one Node installed.
 This is a functional installation, but you have not yet authorized any users for the cloud.
-Here we will create a new StratusLab user.
-Note that the StratusLab accounts are independent of the Unix account on the machine itself.
+Here we will create a new StratusLab user account.
+Note that StratusLab accounts are independent of the Unix accounts on the machine itself.

 Add the following line to the end of the file `/etc/stratuslab/authn/login-pswd.properties`.